Paperback offline backup

 paperback

-paperback is a paper-based backup scheme that is secure, easy-to-use and can
+Paperback is a paper-based backup scheme that is secure, easy-to-use and can

 which can be